Nakulj11/Mask-Detector/README.md

 # Mask-Detector

 This is a mask detection program to use to maintain mask regulations.
-The program detects whether or not a mask is properly worn with faces in the frame and classifies them as such
+The program detects whether or not a mask is properly worn with faces in the frame and classifies them as such using computer vision with deep learning

 Here is what that looks like: